 Activities were held in each State and Territory.
 About 45% took place in or near the centre of a capital city, 30% in an outer suburb and 20% in a regional city or country town.
 Venues for activities included

-- Parliament House, town hall, government office, council office
+- Government House, Parliament House, town hall, government office

-- welfare agency, community centre, youth centre, RSL club, trades hall
+- welfare agency, community centre, youth centre, RSL club, medical centre

-- cathedral, church, church hall, university, TAFE, school, library, art gallery
+- church, church hall, university, TAFE, school, library, art gallery, bookshop

-- café, hotel, restaurant, bar, shopping centre, street, mall, market, park
+- kitchen, café, hotel, restaurant, bar, store, shopping centre, car park

-We know of more than 400 media references to activities undertaken as part of the Week.
-About 240 of them were in radio or television outlets (evenly divided between commercial and public broadcasters) of which about 25% were longer than five minutes in duration.
-The remaining 160 or so recorded references were in newspaper articles, of which about 30% were more than 500 words in length.
+We know of more than 300 media references to activities undertaken as part of the Week.
+About 150 were in print or online, of which about 40% were more than 500 words in length.
+The remainder were in radio or television outlets (evenly divided between commercial and public broadcasters) of which about 25% were longer than five minutes in duration.

-About two-thirds of print references and about one-third of radio and TV references were in media outlets based outside capital cities.
-APW Facebook pages attracted an average of about 150 active users each day during the Week and about 200 people followed APW on Twitter.
+About one-half of print references and about one-quarter of radio and TV references were in media outlets based outside capital cities.
+APW Facebook pages attracted about 1,116 active users during the Week and about 615 people followed APW on Twitter.

-The Week was loosely coordinated through a National Facilitating Group, with the two honorary National Co-Chairs being based in Adelaide and Sydney, assisted in each case by a part-time staff member.
+The Week was loosely coordinated through a National Facilitating Group, with the two honorary National Co-Chairs based in Adelaide and Sydney, a part-time National Coordinator in Brisbane and part-time National Liaison Officer in Sydney.
 Key organisational roles were played by Co-Chairs and Facilitating Groups in each State and Territory.
 These Co-Chairs were the heads or senior managers of the following organisations: